 Even if you want to just debate the information that ProPublica posted on the billionaires’ taxes, it doesn’t fit the facts.
 CATO did a great analysis (link at bottom, chart summary below) to show how the clickbait headline “You May Be Paying a Higher Tax Rate Than a Billionaire” is just factually wrong.

 The tax code is already heavily progressive.
 Americans for Tax Reform’s analysis of a new report from the Joint Committee on Taxation shows:

 Taxpayers making $1 million and up pay an average federal tax rate of 31.5% while the bottom half of income earners ($63,179 or less) pay an average federal tax rate of 6.3%.
 That’s nearly five times as much in taxes as a percentage of income.

-This number has always struck me because -- you can do the math too-- 90% of us are only paying for one third of the total government spending.
+This number has always struck me because -- you can do the math too-- 90% of us are only paying for one-third of the total government spending.
 This is why I’ve always supported the flat tax.
-Everyone should be participating in funding the government — even the lowers income owners — and stop all the tax breaks and schemes.
-I spend days every year on TurboTax and still come out with using the standard deduction.
+Everyone should be participating in funding the government — even the lower income owners — and stop all the tax breaks and schemes.
+I spend days every year on TurboTax and still come out using the standard deduction.
 It’s a waste of time.

 ProPublica has a graphic (below) that is supposed to make it easy for people to get angry at the billionaires for reducing their tax bill.
 But look at it this way: Jeff Bezos paid almost $1 billion in taxes.
 Elon Musk paid almost half that.
 These successful businessmen are funding entire government agencies.
 A busload of the rest of us couldn’t come up with that kind of cash.